By Ronald W. Walker, Richard E. Turley Jr., and Glen M. Leonard

 Reviewed by Eric Johnson

 The “Mountain Meadows Massacre,” as it has been called, has intrigued historians and laypeople alike for more than a century and a half.
-The story involves a group of southern emigrants to California on September 11th, 1857 (the original “September 11th”) who, for all intents and purposes, were horribly annihilated by their enemies soon after the white flag of truce caused them to put down their guns and leave the secure fortress of their circled wagon trains.
+The story involves a group of southern emigrants to California on September 11, 1857 (which be called the original “September 11th”) who, for all intents and purposes, were horribly annihilated by their enemies soon after the white flag of truce caused them to put down their guns and leave the secure fortress of their circled wagon trains.

 Running out of ammunition, food, and water, the emigrants really had no choice but to surrender to their Mormon attackers.
 Then, as they walked away from this secure surrounding, dozens were mercilessly shot and butchered in a senseless fashion.
 Just who was it that ordered this crime?
 What involvement did the Mormon leadership have?
 And were the Indians who were involved savages or merely the pawns of conniving white men?